SMPTE/ris-osvp-metadata-camdkit/index.md

 Object describing how the tracking device is synchronized for this sample.

-  frequency: The frequency of the synchronisation.
-This may differ from the sample frame rate for example in a genlocked tracking device.
+  frequency: The frequency of a synchronization signal.This may differ from the sample frame rate for example in a genlocked tracking device.
+This is not required if the synchronization source is PTP or NTP.
   locked: Is the tracking device locked to the synchronization source
   offsets: Offsets in seconds between sync and sample.
 Critical for e.g. frame remapping, or when using different data sources for